 What is Trickle Charging?

-The trickle Charging method almost the same as the float charging method, only the difference is, in the float charging method battery is always connected to the load whereas in the trickle charging method battery is not connected with the load during charging.
-Another difference between Trickle Charger and Float Charger is Float charger disconnects the battery from the source when it gets charged fully but the trickle charger has not this facility.
-The main aim to design the trickle charger is to charge the battery continuously to keep it fully charged for all time.
+The trickle Charging method is almost the same as the float charging method, only the difference is, that in the float charging method battery is always connected to the load whereas in the trickle charging method battery is not connected to the load during charging.
+Another difference between Trickle Charger and Float Charger is Float Charger disconnects the battery from the source when it gets charged fully but the trickle charger has not this facility.
+The main aim of designing the trickle charger is to charge the battery continuously to keep it fully charged for all time.

 Types of batteries used for Trickle Charging are Lead Acid Batteries, SLI Batteries, etc.